wethod/learning-center-source/content/settings/index.md

     * Choose the review mode, you can select between a partial or a 360° team review, whether the team should be able to review just the project and its manager or the project and all team members (incl. the manager).
     * Add or edit criteria in order to evaluate projects and team members.
 The reviewer will be asked to express a rate for each of the chosen criteria
     * Set a minimum number of unique reviewers to collect feedback from before showing review’s results in the profile page and the project canvas (this is useful to keep a review anonymous)
-    * decide for which job order categories and minimun project's value WETHOD will ask for review on archive
+    * decide for which job order categories and minimun project's value WETHOD will ask for review on archive.
+* **Suppliers settings**
+   * Categories and subcategories of suppliers
+This feature allows the user to visually browse the list of suppliers and filter suppliers by category or subcategories.
+To set categories and subcategories for your suppliers (i.e. Hospitality - Catering) start with categories.
+Click on "new category", add a name and assign a colour of your choice and hit "save".
+Eventually, for each category it is possible to add subcategories and save them.
+    * Status of suppliers
+This feature allows the user to determine a status of a supplier and if it is eligible for contracts or not.

+To set status for your suppliers hit the button "Enable".
+Once the feature is enabled, hit "New status", add a name for your status, assign a colour of your choice and put a check if suppliers with this status will be available for contracts.

+Remember that a user can issue an order only to suppliers that are available for contracts.

 ## Alerts Engine